 For sole traders, switching to limited company status will also mean you pay corporation tax instead of income tax on your profits.

-Corporation tax is currently charged at 19% (and will drop to 17% in 2020), compared to the 20% basic rate and 40% higher rate of income tax, plus self employed National Insurance contributions.
+Corporation tax is currently charged at 19%, compared to the 20% basic rate and 40% higher rate of income tax, plus self employed National Insurance contributions.